 Since graduating from the University of Chicago with a B.A. in Interdisciplinary Studies in the Humanities, Ben has made Chicago his home and can be found working at Engine Studios in Wicker Park, performing live at venues across the city, or huddled over his drum machine.
 Above all, he is driven by the mystery of creative and collaborative work.

 JULIA MILLER specializes in the tactile and movement arts.
 She is a director, performer, puppeteer, choreographer, and graphic designer.
-Manual Cinema provides her with an outlet for many artistic impulses, including but not limited to breathing life into the inanimate, making delicate small things, and dressing up.
+Manual Cinema provides her with an outlet for many artistic impulses, including but not limited to breathing life into the inanimate, making delicate small things, and telling stories without words.
 She holds a BFA in Theatre Arts from Boston University and has studied professionally under Teatro Punto, Familie Flöz, and Double Edge Theatre.

 KYLE VEGTER is a Chicago based sound artist/ composer/ multi-instrumentalist/ producer.
 He spends most of his time either A) applying reverb, EQ, and compression B) organizing his google calendar or C) purchasing hats.
 He studied electronic music composition, English, and Mandarin Chinese at the University of Florida.
 He is currently a member of the experimental sound collective oh+ah, and performs with them on a regular basis.
 He is also active as a composer of new electronic art music and has worked most recently with the Gainesville Chamber Orchestra, Access Contemporary Music, and Homeroom Chicago.